Tick Facts & Information

 How do I get rid of ticks?

 Ticks found on pets or people require cautious and thorough removal.
 They should be grasped behind the head by tweezers and pulled slowly away from the host’s skin.
 Crushing the pest may lead to the release of further dangerous fluids.
-It is important that the mouthparts be completely removed from the wound, as well.
+It’s important that the mouthparts be completely removed from the wound, as well.
 Infected areas should be thoroughly washed and disinfected.
 If there are concerns resulting from a flea or tick bite, seek medical attention immediately.
+Learn more best practices on how to remove ticks.

 What Orkin Does

-Your Orkin service technician treats for ticks on your property by using a comprehensive, integrated tick control plan.
-While the specific requirements of a control plan are situational and will vary, the following control actions and recommendations will be factored into your plan:
+An Orkin Pro will use a comprehensive, integrated plan to help control ticks on your property.
+While the specific requirements of a tick pest control plan are situational and will vary, the following actions and recommendations will be factored into your plan:

-Inspection & Identification: The first step your Orkin technician takes is to inspect the property – perhaps both inside and outside the home since ticks can be brought inside on clothing and by pets.
-The inspection will include information related to tick distribution on the property and will also include species identification.
+Inspection & Identifying Ticks: The first step your Orkin Pro will take is to inspect your property — perhaps both inside and outside.
+In addition to preventing indoor ticks, it’s important to get rid of ticks in the yard since they can hitch a ride inside on clothing and by pets.
+During the inspection, your local Pro will provide information related to tick distribution on your property as well as proper species identification.

-Education: Your technician will provide some basic details about the pests including behaviors, life cycle, etc. They will also describe how to recognize ticks, how to prevent tick exposure, and give a recommendation to contact your medical professional or veterinarian for advice on using tick repellent, treatment products, and treatment advice should a tick-borne disease be suspected.
+Education: Your technician will provide some basic details about the pests including behaviors, life cycle and habitat.
+They will also explain how to recognize ticks, how to prevent ticks, and give a recommendation to contact your medical professional or veterinarian for advice on using tick repellent, treatment products and treatment advice should a tick-borne disease be suspected.

-Tick Habitat Modifications: Using the inspection findings, your technician may recommend modifying areas of tick habitat that will open formerly shaded areas to sunlight.
-Exposing an area to sunlight reduces moisture and decreases tick habitat.
-In addition, your technician will recommend removing protective sites such as heavy, thick leaf litter, thick ground cover around the home’s perimeter and protective areas such as fallen logs, firewood piles, and rock piles.
+Tick Habitat Modifications: Using the inspection findings, your Orkin Pro may recommend modifying areas of tick habitat that will open formerly shaded areas to sunlight.
+Exposing an area to sunlight reduces moisture and decreases the likelihood that ticks would want to live there.
+In addition, your technician will recommend removing protective sites such as heavy leaf litter, thick ground cover around the home’s perimeter and protective areas such as fallen logs, firewood piles and rock piles.
 Habitat modifications should target areas frequented by pets and family members, not necessarily the entire property.

-Chemical Applications: The plan also identifies locations where tick control products can be used effectively in accordance with approved instructions on the product label.
-Areas the technician will focus on include ground cover vegetation, areas where the lawn meets the woods, ornamental plantings, etc.
+Chemical Applications: Your customized treatment plan will also identify the locations where tick control products can successfully be used (in accordance with approved instructions on the product label).
+Areas the technician will focus on to repel ticks include but aren’t limited to ground cover vegetation, areas where the lawn meets the woods, ornamental plantings and other areas.

-Follow-Up: A follow-up inspection and additional control work, if needed, will be provided per the stipulations of your approved service agreement.
+Follow-Up: If necessary, a follow-up inspection and additional control work will be provided per your approved service agreement.

 Color: Color varies by species.